Rowan Oak, The William Faulkner House

 Backstory and Context

 A fellow writer in New Orleans, Sherwood Anderson, suggested to Faulkner that he write about the South, as he (Faulkner) was a true "southern boy."
-This suggestion would prove to be turning point in Faulkner's career.
-In 1931 his novel Sanctuary earned him wide critical acclaim.
-However it wasn't really until 1946 that a compilation of his works really boosted his profile nationally and internationally.
+This suggestion would prove to be a turning point in Faulkner's career.
+In 1931, his novel Sanctuary earned him wide critical acclaim.
+However, it wasn't until 1946 that a compilation of his works really boosted his profile nationally and internationally.
 Called the Yoknapatawpha series, the series is comprised of volumes and novels of short stories written between 1929-1962.
 Yoknapatawpha is the name Faulker made up for mythical county in the south.
-Though imaginative, the county was also grounded in reality and served as a parable about the South.
+Though fictional, the county was also grounded in reality and served as a parable about the South.
 As such, Faulkner dealt with the wealthy aristocracy, the commercial class, race relations, the bravery of African Americans, and the incompatibility of nature and the modern world.

 Rettig, Polly.
 "William Faulkner Home, Rowan Oak."
 National Park Service - National Register of Historic Places Nomination Form.
 May 23, 1968. https://npgallery.nps.gov/GetAsset/eb7d4e13-727b-407f-9f4f-35a5e92bb3eb.